You just booked your first wedding.

 About 2-3 weeks out from the wedding, set up a meeting to connect with your couple.
 This can either be done in person or on a FaceTime call, depending on what’s most convenient for them and you.

 It’s great to actually have face-to-face time with your client before the big day, especially if you didn’t do an engagement shoot with them.
-This allows you to review the timeline in person, ask them any last-minute questions, and help relieve any nerves they might have.
+This gives you an opportunity to review the timeline in person, ask them any last minute questions, and help relieve any nerves they might have.

 Tip #3: Create a Workflow